VMD121199/road-sign-detection/README.md

 ## Overview

 This project aims to develop a robust and accurate road sign detection system using PyTorch, Tensorflow, and Yolov8.
-The system is designed to identify and locate various types of road signs in images and video streams, contributing to enhanced road safety and autonomous driving capabilities.
+The system is designed to identify and locate various road signs in images and video streams, contributing to enhanced road safety and autonomous driving capabilities.

 ## Features